exmachina-dev/EXM-electronics/README.md

 * Mutiples revisions can be placed inside a subfolder. i.e. `SwitchEthernet/Rev A1`

-* BOMs, partlists, spreadsheet should placed inside a `BOMs/` folder.
+* BOMs, partlists, spreadsheet and Gerber should placed inside a `MDP/` folder.

-* Documentations files are in `doc/` inside a project folder.
+### STATUS
+* DMX Proto Rev A1
+* Emergency Stop Rev A3
+* EXM Encoder Rev A1
+* EXM HMI LED Rev A1
+* EXM Relay Four Rev A1
+* EXM Relay One Rev A3
+* EXM Relay Three Rev A2
+* Switch Ethernet  Rev A5